Some Of Our Report Definitions Are Listed Below

 - (b) Physical Tests means the following physical actions undertaken by the Building Consultant: opening and shutting of doors, windows and drawers; operation of taps; water testing of shower recesses; and the tapping of tiles and wall plaster.

-This contains reference to material that is the copyright of Standards Australia.
+These report definitions contain reference to material that is the copyright of Standards Australia.